Maria Manaseina: Biochemistry

-Even though Manàsseina worked in Saint Petersburg the majority of her life, she spent several months at the Polytechnic Institute of Viena working alongside Jullius Wiesner.
-There, she made a noteworthy finding of the fermentation process, which was an important contribution to the field of biochemistry.
+Though Manàsseina worked in Saint Petersburg the majority of her life, she spent several months at the Polytechnic Institute of Viena working alongside Jullius Wiesner.
+There, she made a noteworthy finding concerning the fermentation process, which was an important contribution to the field of biochemistry.
 Against the prevailing belief at that time, Manàsseina was the first to claim that the fermentation process is due to the action of enzymes that can be isolated from the yeast cells.
 Therefore, she concluded that yeast fermentation is a cell-independent process.

 A few years later, Eduard Buchner replicated the results of this research and published them.
-Despite his being aware of Manàsseina’s work, he did not cite her nor gave her any credit.
+Despite his being aware of Manàsseina's work, he considered her experiments to be unreliable and he did not cite her nor give her any credit.
 Despite her efforts to obtain recognition for this discovery, it was Buchner who received a Nobel Prize in 1907.
-Manàsseina’s name would remain totally forgotten.

 Publications

-Maria Manàsseina is the author of the first-ever written book about medical problems related to sleep.
-This work addresses dreams as “evidence of a permanent psychic life generated by the brain during sleep”.
-It was translated into different languages.
-Nevertheless, her most outstanding publication is “Le Sommeil, tiers de notre vie” (“Sleeping, a third of the human life”), which was published in 1892 and was also translated to several languages.
+Maria Manàsseina wrote the first book about medical problems related to sleep.
+This work addresses dreams as "evidence of a permanent psychic life generated by the brain during sleep".
+Nevertheless, her most outstanding publication is "Le Sommeil, tiers de notre vie" ("Sleeping, a third of the human life"), which was published in 1892.